 Taking all this data together, researchers are beginning to pinpoint the reasons why declines in youth drinking are happening in these high-income countries.
 They’re finding just how different life is for today’s teenagers compared to those entering adulthood 20 years ago.
 “Alcohol has become for young people something that’s gone from being … a reward and pursued, to something that’s really avoided,” she explains.

 Elsewhere in the world, however, developing countries are seeing the opposite: an increase in how much young people drink.
 Emeka Dumbili, a lecturer at Nnamdi Azikiwe University in south-eastern Nigeria, has been studying youth drinking in the country since 2012.
 In his interviews with young people aged 18-25, he’s found an increase in the number who tell him that they drink, even if it’s a small amount.
 “Some of them are initiating consumption either before they come to university, as early as 13 years or even lower than that.
 And many people who didn’t drink before they got to university began to drink immediately they come to university,” he says.

 Listen to the full episode via The Conversation Weekly podcast to find out more about the reasons for these different trends in youth drinking around the world.

 This episode was produced by Mend Mariwany and Katie Flood, with sound design by Eloise Stevens.
 It was written by Gemma Ware, who is also the executive producer.
 Our theme music is by Neeta Sarl.

 You can find us on Twitter @TC_Audio, on Instagram at theconversationdotcom or via email.
 You can also sign up to The Conversation’s free daily email here.
-A transcript of this episode will be available soon.
+A transcript of this episode is now available.